apostrophecms/apostrophe-documentation/other/field-types/string.md

 # `string`

-`string` adds an editable text string field to the schema.
+`string` adds an editable text field to the schema.

 ## Example